Bahubali: Shravanabelagola

 The monolithic statue of Bahubali at Shravanabelagola, located 158 km from Bangalore, was carved from a single block of granite.
 The statue was commissioned by the Ganga dynasty minister and commander Chavundaraya; it is 57 ft tall and is situated above a hill in Shravanabelagola, in the Hassan district of Karnataka.
-It was built in and around 981 A.D. and is one of the largest free-standing statues in the world.
+It was built in and around 981 CE and is one of the largest free-standing statues in the world.
 The statue is visible from 25 km away.
 Shravanabelagola has remained a centre of pilgrimage (tirtha) for the Jains.
 The statue is bathed at an interval of every 12 years and this event is celebrated as Mahamastakabhisheka.